leonardosarmentocastro/the-owl/README.md

   ```
   * after creating a doc file for this test file, we clean the store (maybe raise bugs if I program it bad, since tests runs concurrently)

+### Notes

+* If you sent a request to `/users` (which doesnt exist) using the proper headers, it will still be added to the store as a "doc".
+We need to figure out a way to fix it

 ### Working

 terminal 1: